-- Using a modeling knife, remove the covering from over the two pre-drilled holes in the forward bulkhead that accept the wing hold down dowels. - Using a modeling knife, remove the covering from over the two pre-drilled wing mounting holes in the trailing edge of the wing.
-Remove the covering from over the holes on both the top and the bottom of the wing. - Place the wing into the wing saddle to check the fit.
+- 1. Using a modeling knife, remove the covering from over the two pre-drilled holes in the forward bulkhead that accept the wing hold down dowels. - 2.
+Using a modeling knife, remove the covering from over the two pre-drilled wing mounting holes in the trailing edge of the wing.
+Remove the covering from over the holes on both the top and the bottom of the wing.Glue the nylon plate of the screw in place. - 3.
+Place the wing into the wing saddle to check the fit.
 Temporarily secure the wing in place using the two 6mm x 45mm nylon screws.

-Do not over tighten the screw.
+$\rightarrow$ Do not over tighten the screws.

-ALIGNING THE AIR SCOOP
+ALIGNING THE BELLY PAN

-- 1. With the wing securely attached to the fuselage, trial fit the air scoop to the bottom of the wing.
-The sides of the air scoop, at both the front and the rear, should be flush with the sides of the fuselage. - 2.
-When satisfied with the fit, hold the air scoop in place on the wing using pieces of masking tape. - With the air scoop hold firmly in place and aligned properly, use a felt tip pen and outline the air scoop onto the wing surface the two outside edges of the air scoop. - 4.
-Remove the air scoop.
-Using the lines as a guide, use a modeling knife and remove about 4mm of the covering from just inside the edge of each line.
-Be careful not to cut into the balsa under the covering. - Cut the covering from the bottom edges of the air scoop where it contacts the wing.
+- 1. With the wing securely attached to the fuselage, trial fit the belly pan to the bottom of the wing.
+The sides of the belly pan, at both the front and the rear, should be flush with the sides of the fuselage. - 2.
+When satisfied with the fit, hold the belly pan in place on the wing using pieces of masking tape. - 3.
+With the belly pan hold firmly in place and aligned properly, use a felt tip pen and outline the belly pan onto the wing surface on the two outside edges of the belly pan. - 4.
+Remove the belly pan.
+Using the lines as a guide, use a modeling knife and carefully remove about 4mm of the covering from just inside the edge of each line.
+Be careful not to cut in to the balsa under the covering.

-INSTALLING THE AIR SCOOP
+INSTALLING THE BELLY PAN

-- Mix up a generous amount of 30 minute epoxy.
-Apply a thin layer of epoxy to the bottom edges of the air scoop.
-Carefully set the air scoop back in place on the wing and align it as you did previously.
-Remove any excess epoxy using a paper towel and rubbing alcohol. - Hold the air scoop firmly in place using strips of masking tape along the entire gluing surface.
+- 1. Mix up a generous amount of 30 minute epoxy.
+Apply a thin layer of epoxy to the bottom edges of the belly pan.
+Carefully set the belly pan back in place on the wing and align it as you did previously.
+Remove any excess epoxy using a paper towel and rubbing alcohol. - 2.
+Hold the belly pan firmly in place using strips of masking tape along the entire gluing surface.
 Allow the epoxy to fully cure before you remove the masking tape.